 iconIndex.
 But it does not work.
 The problem is that control we send message to is in the another process.
 So the

-Now I had abilities both to get and set positions of icons.
+Now, I had the abilities both to get and set positions of icons.
 I wrote a simple program which saved and restored these positions.
 But appeared that it was not the end.

-Very soon after starting using of my program I realized that it may swap icons.
+Very soon, after I started using my program, I realized that it may swap icons.
 My Microsoft Word icon was restored on the place of Recycle Bin, etc. It means that after reboot index of Microsoft Word icon was changed and I can't rely on indexes only.
 I started thinking what I can use as a constant value to distinguish icons.
 The obvious answer was: 'their texts'.
 But this simple task became a nightmare.
 There are a lot of examples in the Internet how you can get texts of icons on your desktop using the same

 UIAutomationClient assembly.
 It allowed me to get texts of my icons and connect them with indexes of icons.
 I stored texts with positions and restored positions using index of icon having the same text on current load of computer.